gallayagnesh/cotton-crop-disease-detection-using-SWIN_transformers/README.md

 In the hierarchical transformer stage, the network processes the patches in a hierarchical manner using multiple stages of transformer blocks.
 Each stage contains a certain number of transformer blocks, and each block consists of two layers: a Swin layer and a Shift layer.

 The Swin layer applies a multi-head self-attention mechanism to the input patches, allowing the network to capture global relationships between them.
-Specifically, the Swin layer applies a self-attention operation to each patch, and then uses another set of linear projections to combine the information across all patches.
+Specifically, the Swin layer applies a self-attention operation to each patch and then uses another set of linear projections to combine the information across all patches.
 This operation is similar to the self-attention mechanism used in the original Transformer architecture.

 The Shift layer shifts the positions of the patches in a structured manner, which helps to reduce computational complexity and improve efficiency.
-Specifically, the Shift layer first divides the patches into groups, and then shifts the positions of the patches within each group.
+Specifically, the Shift layer first divides the patches into groups and then shifts the positions of the patches within each group.
 This operation creates overlapping regions between adjacent patches, which helps to capture more local information about the input image.

 The output of each stage is then passed through a downsampling layer, which reduces the resolution of the patches and prepares them for processing in the next stage.
 This process is repeated for several stages until the final output, which is a vector of probabilities indicating the predicted class of the input image.